QualiTorque/torque-orb/README.md

 ## How to use CloudShell Colony Orb

-1. Follow the instructions at the Orb Quick Start Guide to enable usage of Orbs in your projects workflow. #TODO: add link
+1. Follow the instructions at the [Orb Quick Start Guide](https://circleci.com/orbs/registry/orb/quali/cloudshell-colony#quick-start) to enable usage of Orbs in your projects workflow.
 2. Set up the following environment variables in CircleCI project settings:

     `CS_COLONY_SERVER` - The url of CloudShell Colony server